alpay9/cs408-project-Multiplayer_TicTacToe/README.md

-# cs408-project-Multiplayer_TicTacToe
+# Computer Networks Course Project

-Computer Networks course project
+### To practice socket programming, implemented an online game of TicTacToe, using C#.
+You can find both server code and client code in the repository.